Enabling App Services

 If you add a capability that requires an explicit App ID, multiple active team provisioning profiles appear.
 Xcode uses the team provisioning profile containing the explicit App ID that matches your app’s bundle ID; otherwise, Xcode uses the team provisioning profile containing the wildcard App ID.

-The entitlements appear in the Enabled Services list and should match the entitlements you viewed in the Accounts preferences in Xcode.
-The entitlements in Member Center may be a superset of the entitlements you added to your project using the Capabilities pane.
-(For iOS apps, In-App Purchase and Game Center are enabled by default for an explicit App ID.)
+The entitlements appear in the Enabled Services list and may be a superset of the entitlements you added to your project using the Capabilities pane.

 Verify the App ID Settings